MVIG-SJTU/AlphaTracker/Manual/Installation.md

 # Installation

-## Download or Clone

-Download the AlphaTracker repository and rename the main folder from `AlphaTracker-main` to `Alphatracker`.
-Or you can use `git clone` to clone AlphaTracker repository.

 ## Git Bash(only Windows users need it)

 Visit the Git Bash [download page](https://git-scm.com/downloads/win), choose the preferred version of software and download it.
 Double click the downloaded .exe file and install it.
 A video demonstration for installing this and the following drivers for Windows is available [here](https://youtu.be/B5sEBW15r0g).

+## Download or Clone

+Use `git clone` to clone AlphaTracker repository.

 ## Install Anaconda